Dai-Hang/Dai-Hang.github.io/_pages/about.md

 I am a full professor affiliated with the School of Computer Science at Wuhan University and an honorary research fellow at the University of Glasgow. **Page under construction!**

-NEWs
+News
 ------
 We are recruiting now!
 Multiple Postdoc, PhD, and Master positions are open in autonomous driving, machine vision, and embodied AI.
 Applicants with CVPR/ICCV/ECCV/NIPS publications are preferred. **Please email me with your CV and highlight your interest area**.

-RESEARCH INTEREST
+Research Interests
 ------
-*Autonomous Driving*: Occupancy Network, 3D Object Detection, 3D Semantic Segmentation, End-to-End AD Network.
+*Autonomous Driving*: Occupancy Network, 3D Object Detection, 3D Semantic Segmentation, End-to-End AD Network;
-*Machine Vision*: Dichotomous Image Segmentation, Camouflaged Object Detection.
+*Machine Vision*: Dichotomous Image Segmentation, Camouflaged Object Detection;
 *Embodied AI*: Vision-Language Models, Command for Robotics.

 Site-wide configuration